The Value of Your Work

 unsplash-image-7kck7rSl_Bo.jpg

 Our view of work shapes our lives more than we think, simply because we spend more time working than doing anything else.
-Work is not everything, but it is an important way we find meaning, purpose and dignity in our existence.
-Our work may not always be something we get paid for - it may be volunteering or being a full-time parent.
+Work is not all of life, but it is an important way we find meaning, purpose, and dignity in our existence.
+It’s one of the primary ways we use our talents to serve others.
+Our work may not always be something we get paid for - it may be volunteering, or being a full-time parent.

 Questions to consider